The GBLT oversees the King Family Bursary of $3,500, supporting the objectives of the Wally and Marilyn King Endowment Fund.

 The bursary is supported by Wally and Marilyn King, through the King Endowment Fund.
 “Marilyn and I are simply delighted to see our endowment activated with this bursary and very pleased to see the additional matching donations/bursary as well.
 We wish the recipients good wishes and success in whatever project that is selected.” -Wally King

 A bursary of $3,500 is awarded each spring.
-Please note that beginning in 2020, only one bursary will be awarded per year.
-Applications for 2020 are now open and due by March 9th.
+Please note that as of 2020, only one bursary will be awarded per year.
+Applications for 2021 are now open and due by March 1st.
 Information about the bursary and an application form can be found below.

 Please contact Sarah Koetsier by email at email@example.com or phone at 416-440-1519 x 102 with any questions.

 The King Family Bursary is intended for projects which will promote knowledge and/or appreciation of the eastern shore of Georgian Bay or the North Channel and its unique environment, communities, history, and/or culture and are compliant with the statement of purpose of the Georgian Bay Land Trust (see below).
 The King Family Bursary is supported by the Wally & Marilyn King Family Fund.

 Any person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its natural environment, culture or history (e.g. artist, scientist, academic, writer, etc.).

 Applicants must be of the age of majority in the province/state in which they reside.
 Georgian Bay Land Trust staff, board, advisors and bursary jurors may not apply.

 Application deadline – March 1, 2021

 Announcement of winner – April 5, 2021